"Piti piti zwazo fe niche li."

 Little by little, a bird builds its nest.

-The PAZAPA model is one of accompaniment, based upon the guiding principles of solidarity, mutual respect, equity and inclusion.
-PAZAPA — "step by step" in Creole — has empowered over 2,000 of Haiti’s most marginalized families since 1987 years through comprehensive programs providing specialized medical care, inclusive education, outreach, advocacy, economic opportunity, and access to the arts.
+The Pazapa model is based upon the guiding principles of solidarity, mutual respect, equity and inclusion.
+Pazapa — "step by step" in Creole — has empowered over 2,000 of Haiti’s most marginalized families since 1987 through comprehensive programs providing specialized medical care, inclusive education, outreach, advocacy, economic opportunity, and access to the arts.

 Specialized Medical Care